rsamwilson2323-cloud/rpg-car-game/README.md

 ## 🚗 Physics-Based Vehicle

-The vehicle uses a four-wheel physics controller powered by **Rapier 3D**.
+The vehicle is simulated using **Rapier 3D physics** rather than simply moving a visual model.

-The simulation includes:
+The vehicle includes:

 * Four physical wheels
 * Wheel suspension